ADhabaliaAshok/EvolutionaryAssemblyFromProteinDomains/README.md

 **Stress-annotation (Figure 1B)**
 * First 57,796 orthogroups were obtained from 37 proteome.
-This is obtained by using OrthoFinder2.
+This is computed by using OrthoFinder2.
 * Next we need to annotate stress-related proteins across our dataset.
 Following are existing ways of gene and protein ontology:
     * Extensive experiments have been done on A.thaliana and P.patens in the green lineage.
 Thus, we stress-annotated 37 proteomes using TAIR10 and PEATmoss respectively.
 From this method, we stress-annotated 4902 orthogroups
     * Eggnogmapper is a known tool with an extensive database used for gene ontology purposes.
 We stress-annotated 17349 orthogroups.